gaelicpommes/KrigMap-Pro/Guide.md

   - **Pair Plots**: Examine pairwise relationships within your dataset.

 ![Histogram Example](images/fig10.png)

 *Figure 11 (Left): Raw Histogram created from sample threshold data*

 ![Scatter Plot on Map](images/fig11.png)

 *Figure 11 (Right): Illustration of a scatterplot overlaid with Esri.World Imagery map*

 ## Conclusion

 This guide should help you navigate through the application smoothly and make effective use of the geostatistical tools provided.
-Load your data, set your parameters, and start analyzing spatial phenomena with precision and ease.
+Load your data, set your parameters, and start kriging with precision and ease.